 A disservice is done to students through social promotion and is prohibited by state law.
 The District shall, at a minimum, evaluate each student annually in an effort to help each student who is not performing at grade level.
-Parents, legal guardians, persons having lawful control of the student, or persons in loco parentis shall be kept informed concerning the progress of their student(s).
+Parents, legal guardians, persons having lawful control of the student, or persons acting in loco parentis shall be kept informed concerning the progress of their student(s).
 Notice of a student's possible retention or required retaking of a course shall be included with the student's grades sent home to each parent/guardian or the student if 18 or older.
 Parent-teacher conferences are encouraged and may be held as necessary in an effort to improve a student's academic success.

-At least once each semester, the Parents, legal guardians, persons having lawful control of the student, or persons acting in loco parentis, and teacher(s) of a student in kindergarten through eighth (8th) grade shall be notified in writing of the student's independent grade-level-equivalency in reading.
+Each time a student is assessed by use of a high-quality literacy screener, At with results at least once each semester, the Parents, legal guardians, persons having lawful control of the student, or persons acting in loco parentis, and teacher(s) of a student in kindergarten through eighth (8th) grade shall be notified in writing of the student's independent grade-level-equivalency in reading and, in a parent friendly manner, the student's reading progress.